 Fundamental of Baby Sleep

-Newborn’s sleep patterns are little (a lot!!) disorganized.
-Following are the facts of newborn sleep.
-Sooner you accept it and work around it, better it will be to control your stress level.
+Newborn’s sleep patterns are a little (a lot!!) disorganized.
+Following are the facts about newborn sleep.
+The Sooner you accept it and work around it, the better it will be to control your stress level.

 Newborns Sleep Time Varies a lot

 For the first 2 weeks of their lives, on average they sleep for 16-18 hours a day.
 By four weeks, they sleep an average of 14 hours a day.
 While some newborn sleeps as little as 9 hours a day and others sleep for 19 hours a day at 4 weeks of age (1).

 They sleep in short stretches of 30 mins to 3 hours.
 They do not know the difference between night and day, so they keep waking up randomly within 24 hours.

 Some babies are textbook babies, they sleep for two hours, awake for 1 hour, and follow this schedule throughout the day.
 While others follow no schedule, they sleep for 20 min and do not go back to sleep for a longer time, then sleep for 3 hours and take short naps day and night.